 My grandparents lived in Ballyhalbert, a small village of around 300-400 people on the coast of the Ards Peninsula looking out over the Irish Sea.
 On a clear day Scotland and the Isle of Man are easily visible.
 As kids my brother and I spent a lot of time there on weekends and during the summer.
 When I go back to Northern Ireland I always try to spend a day or two visiting old haunts.
 Thanks to COVID-19 it’s been a while since I was back and I have no idea when I will get back again.
 So here are a few pictures from a trip I took in 2013.

-This first set is of Ballyhalbert Harbour.
+This first picture in this set is a view of Ballywalter while the rest are of Ballyhalbert Harbour.
 The sculpture with the large ‘E’ in the second picture marks Burr Point, the most easterly part of the island of Ireland.

 I’m not generally an early adopter.
 I prefer to wait until the reviews are in and the price has dropped.
 Yet when Sony announced the original RX100 I decided to get one as soon as they became available.
 I’m a fan of small, serious cameras and have been ever since I pickup up a Panasonic LX3 ten years ago.
 I sold the RX100 a couple of years ago because I was finding the slow lens a little limiting and as I – and my eyes – got older, I found the absence of a viewfinder frustrating.
 Sony corrected both those failings with the RX100iii and subsequent versions but they were even more expensive that the original RX100.
 I may yet buy another RX100, with the RX100vA very tempting.